-Notably, as we only do clustering operations and not change the dimension of each patch, so the centroid itself is a patch that can be easily visualized.
-So, this enables our centroid-based non-parametric tokenizer has the dual-natured property that can be seen as both pixels and tokens.
-In other words, we can get an approximate version of the original pixels of the input patches based on the token indices.
+Notably, as we only do clustering operations and do not change the dimension of each patch, the centroid itself is a patch that can be easily visualized.
+This enables our centroid-based non-parametric tokenizer to have the dual-natured property that can be seen as both pixels and tokens.
+In other words, we can get an approximate version of the input patches based on the token ids.